Eye Problems & Symptoms

 The swelling of the eyes or eyelids is a very common symptom among people.
 There are various reasons why someone's eyes swell up such as trauma or allergies.
 There are also simple home remedies such as applying an ice pack to treat this symptom.

-Eye Twitching, or Blepharospasm, is an involuntary eyelid twitching.
-It is also referred to as an eye spasm or eyelid twitch.
-Although annoying, it is rarely connected to a more serious eye problem.
+Eye Twitching, or Blepharospasm, is annoying, but it is rarely connected to a more serious eye problem.
 Learn what you can do to treat the symptoms.

 Itchy eyes are a main reaction to allergies like Allergic Conjunctivitis but there can be other causes of itchy eyes not related to allergies.
 There are two types of allergies; seasonal and perennial.
 Treatment for allergies can be either prescribed by a doctor or found on store shelves.